Gaining Ground: FAQ

 The Ceres Roadmap for Sustainability, released in 2010, is a veritable users manual for companies working to integrate sustainability throughout the enterprise - from the boardroom to the copy room and through the supply chain.
 It contains 20 specific expectations in the areas of governance for sustainability, stakeholder engagement, disclosure, and performance for companies to achieve by 2020.
 The Roadmap is designed to provide a comprehensive platform for sustainable business strategy and for accelerating best practices and performance.

-Two years later, this report allows us to assess progress toward the expectations laid out in The Ceres Roadmap using the Sustainalytics ESG research and analysis platform.
+Four years later, Gaining Ground allows us to assess progress toward the expectations laid out in The Ceres Roadmap using the Sustainalytics ESG research and analysis platform.

 How can this report be used by companies?